facelessuser/pymdown-extensions/docs/extensions/github.md

 `base_repo_url`      | string  | `#!py ''`    | The base repository URL for repository links.
 See [MagicLink](./magiclink.md) for more info.

 !!! warning "Deprecated Option"
-    In version `1.3.0`, the setting `no_nl2br` is now `True` by default and the setting is deprecated and will be removed in the future.
+    In version `1.3.0`, the setting `no_nl2br` is now `True` by default and the setting is deprecated and will be removed in `3.0`.
 GitHub's GFM (which we are emulating) no longer converts new lines to `<br>`.
 If you prefer having New-Line-to-Break enabled, you can enable the `markdown.extensions.nl2br` extension separately.

 --8<-- "refs.md"